Daniel and The End Times

 All of the events prophesied in verse 24 were to occur by the 490th year of that time period!
 None of the events in verse 24 would happen after the 490th year.

-So we have the time of the prophesy, 490 years; and we have the people and city of the prophesy – the Judeans and Jerusalem.
+So we have the time of the prophecy, 490 years; and we have the people and city of the prophecy – the Judeans and Jerusalem.

 The point to consider is that if any one of the events prophesied in verse 24 can be identified as having already occurred, then all of them have been completed!
 So let’s look at them.